Notable Sales: Antonio Stradivari | Violin, 1690

 length of back 36.4cm.

-The ‘ex-Stephens’ was sold by Hart & Son to Nathan Posner in 1925, before being bought by Alfred Stephens in 1928, after whom it is named.
+The 1690 ‘ex-Stephens; Verdehr’ was sold by Hart & Son to Nathan Posner in 1925, before being bought by Alfred Stephens in 1928, from whom it received the first part of its name.
 Stephens also owned the 1714 ‘ex-Joachim; Ma’ Stradivari, on which Joseph Joachim premiered the Brahms violin concerto.
 Joachim went on to teach Karl Markees, who owned the ‘ex-Markees’ Stradivari of 1701.

 The Rudolph Wurlitzer Co. bought the ‘ex-Stephens’ in 1929 but only owned it for a year, selling it to Theophile Schneider in 1930.
 In 1946 it was sold to Dr. Harry Backwin through the New York violin dealer, Emil Hermann.
 Hermann is said to have been captured by Russian troops during the first world war before fleeing Russia to the US after the revolution, bringing with him a fine collection of instruments saved from the Bolsheviks.

-The ‘ex-Stephens’ was sold to Dr. Backwin in 1946 and was passed to Madame Gaby-Spanoghe before it was bought from Sotheby’s in 1987 by Walter Verdher, a violinist in the Verdher Trio.
+The ‘ex-Stephens’ was passed to Madame Gaby-Spanoghe before it was bought from Sotheby’s in 1987 by Walter Verdher, a violinist in the Verdher Trio whose ownership lent the violin the second part of its name.

 Read more